 Upfront communication required for acceptance and successful execution

-Mark Paskus, associate at Buro Happold Engineering says, "because the balconies are structurally complex, Schöck certified the model and placement of structural thermal breaks based on our dimensions and capacity requirements."
+Mark Paskus, associate at Buro Happold Engineering says, "because the balconies are structurally complex, Schöck certified the model of structural thermal breaks based on our dimensions and capacity requirements."

 He explained that the steel canopy required more coordination among teams because the engineers needed information from the supplier to put in their drawings while meeting the architect’s requirements for maintaining the thinnest canopy possible.
 “We provided the loads and moments so the supplier could design the system and deliver a fully-engineered product constructed to the specifics of the design at hand.

-“The challenge of using STBs is not the technology itself, but rather, getting people to understand and trust it,” Paskus said, adding, “The contractors were unfamiliar with the system and apprehensive until the shoring was removed, the mechanical units were installed and the STBs performed as specified."
+“The challenge of using structural thermal breaks is not the technology itself, but rather, getting people to understand and trust it,” Paskus said, adding, “The contractors were unfamiliar with the system and apprehensive until the shoring was removed, the mechanical units were installed and the thermal breaks performed as specified."

 Upfront coordination among the trades, proper notation of construction documents, and supplier participation were essential to the successful outcome of this project.

 Advances in building design and components make Passive House possible

 By adhering to Passive House principles and employing innovative technologies, The House at Cornell Tech is leading the charge in high performance, eco-friendly urban construction that significantly reduces energy consumption and carbon emissions without impacting design freedom or structural performance.